 1. Add Elegance With a Built-In Hot Tub Installation

-If you want to add a touch of sophistication to your yard, look no further than a built-in spa.
+Do you want to add a touch of sophistication to your yard?
+Look no further than a built-in spa.
 You don’t need to sink your spa into the ground to achieve this look.
-If you plan to install your hot tub on an existing patio, for instance, you simply build around it with the material and design of your choice.
+If you plan to install your hot tub on an existing patio, simply build around it with the material and design of your choice.

 One popular idea is to build wooden steps surrounding your spa on all sides with a platform at the top.
 By choosing wood, it’s easier to leave a trap door to provide access to the control panel.
 If you opt for stone, it’s wise to leave the side of the spa with control panel access open.

-If you’re building after your hot tub is installed, you can construct a raised deck, offering a sunken look for your spa without all of the work that involves.
+If you’re building after your hot tub is installed, you can construct a raised deck.
+This offers a sunken look for your spa without all of the work that involves.
 A raised deck offers a sunken look but still offers easy access both underneath and on the sides facing away from the deck.

 2. Achieve Intricate Beauty With a Sunken Hot Tub

 A sunken hot tub is a great way to add some style to your space.
-While portable hot tubs can be sunk fully into the ground, that can make maintenance difficult.
-A partially sunken tub can give you the look you’re going for without all of the headaches down the road if your spa were to need repair.
+While hot tubs can be built completely into the ground, maintenance is often difficult.
+A half built-in spa can give you the look you’re going for without all the headaches down the road.
+Especially if your spa were to need repair.

-Whether you choose to build your hot tub into a regular garden, a rock garden or surround it with stone or decking, just remember to leave access to your spa’s control panel.
+Whether you choose to build your hot tub into a regular garden, a rock garden or surround it with stone or decking, remember to leave access to the control panel.

 If you want a patio or deck vibe, you can choose wood or stone to surround your hot tub or even a multi-medium approach incorporating both.
 Combining bricks and wood add texture and visual interest while combining stone and brick allows you to play with complementary colors.